A dog behaviourist with over 17 years experience, Denise Nuttall works with aggressive or reactive dogs.

 Please see True Case for another success story including video footage.
-However, Harriet was so reactive and so young we felt it inappropriate to work her in the Grumpy Growlers classes, we worked privately with her.
+However, Harriet was so reactive and so young we felt it to work privately with her.
 Please note we do not put up all our successes, only a small selection as examples.

 Denise giving instruction during Grumpy Growler session

 If your dog attacks another dog you may be prosecuted under the Animals Act 1971 or the Dogs Act (unless it is a banned breed under Section 1 of the Dangerous Dogs Act in which case you will be prosecuted under the Dangerous Dogs Act 1991 which is a criminal act.
 If you own a dog which measures up to the recommended measurements of a Pit Bull or Pit Bull type you may be prosecuted under the Dangerous Dogs Act 1991 as the Pit Bull and/or Pit Bull type is a banned breed.
 This can be very confusing and owners may not know if their dog measured up to this as it appears to be a vague process.